 50 per cent. of RCV as at 1 April 2020 was indexed by the Retail Price Index ("RPI") and the remainder of the RCV as at that date, plus any new RCV added after that date, is indexed by CPIH.
-Ofwat has commenced a formal consultation process on, amongst other things, the merits and risks around implementing a full transition to indexation to CPIH for the high-level design of PR24, to which TWUL has responded.
+As part of the consultation on their draft PR24 methodology, and consistent with previous guidance, Ofwat have indicated their intent to fully transition to CPIH indexation at PR24.